paradedb/paradedb/pg_search/README.md

 USER_NAME should be replaced with your system user name. (eg: output of `whoami`)

-PORT should be replaced witrh 28800 + your postgres version. (eg: 28816 for postgres 16)
+PORT should be replaced with 28800 + your postgres version. (eg: 28816 for postgres 16)

 ## License